1776 Jefferys-Carver Map of Quebec with plans of Quebec City and Montreal

 Bounds of the Survey

-The borders of the Province are marked both with an engraved dotted line, and with the application of yellow outline color.
+The borders of the Province are marked both with an engraved dotted line and with the application of yellow outline color.
 The straight lines and sharp angles of the border north of the Saint Lawrence River are easily discerned.
-Less obvious is the borderline considerably south of that river, hugging the mouth of Chaleur Bay and following a line of mountains running, with few breaks, to the White Mountains (here shown within the New York) and skirting the northern end of Lake Champlain.
+Less obvious is the border considerably south of that river, hugging the mouth of Chaleur Bay and following a line of mountains running, with few breaks, to the White Mountains (here shown within New York) and skirting the northern end of Lake Champlain.
 The map thus suggests that, according to the Treaty of 1763, both shores of the Saint Lawrence River and its watershed fall within the bounds of Quebec.

 Evocatively Presented